release-drafter/release-drafter/README.md

 ## Configuration

 Once you’ve added Release Drafter to your repository, it must be enabled by adding a `.github/release-drafter.yml` configuration file to each repository.
+The configuration file **must** reside in your default branch, no other configurations will be accepted.

 ### Example